Sokkeldirektoratet

 Operation and maintenance of associated measuring instruments

-(1) Measuring instruments associated with the measuring system shall be used in the working range under operating conditions corresponding to rated operating conditions for the instrument.
+(1) Measuring instruments associated with the measuring system shall be used in the working range under operating conditions corresponding to the rated operating conditions for the instrument.
 Maintenance and calibration shall be carried out pursuant to the maintenance programme and calibration programme.

 (2) Gas densitometers shall be verified against calculated density.